Bankruptcy Exemptions & Consumer Proposals in Saskatchewan

 How does a consumer proposal work in Saskatchewan?

-Filing a consumer debt proposal in Saskatchewan allows individuals to work closely with a Licensed Insolvency Trustee in order to negotiate a reduced and more manageable debt repayment plan with creditors.
+Filing a consumer debt proposal in Saskatchewan allows individuals to work closely with a Bankruptcy Trustee in order to negotiate a reduced and more manageable debt repayment plan with creditors.

 On your behalf, your trustee will file the proposal and liaise with creditors to make your debt more manageable.
 All you have to do is make a single monthly payment and this will put an end to the dreaded calls and threats.